DutchRadar/Feed-client/README.md

-# adsb.lol feed client classic
+# dutchradar.nl feed

-- These scripts aid in setting up your current ADS-B receiver to feed [adsb.lol](https://adsb.lol)
+- These scripts aid in setting up your current ADS-B receiver to feed [dutchradar.nl](https://dutchradar.nl)
 - They will not disrupt any existing feed clients already present

 ## 1: Find coordinates / elevation: